The Source Platform & Infrastructure

 Navigating a Smooth Transition to Agile Planning

-Agile development focuses on the continuous delivery of value, enabling development teams to be flexible as projects change and prioritize the use of customer feedback to drive decisions.
-The Agile methodology helps teams simplify workflows, improve collaboration and visibility, boost customer satisfaction, and automate the time spent on configuration and maintenance.
+When software development teams want to increase efficiencies that lead to results and deliver greater customer satisfaction, they often turn to Agile methods.
+The Agile planning process focuses on continuous delivery of value, enabling development teams to be flexible as projects change and prioritize the use of customer feedback to drive decisions.
+Self-organizing teams use this approach to software development to simplify workflows, improve collaboration and visibility, boost customer satisfaction, and automate the time spent on configuration and maintenance.

-Agile is leveraged across industries, including:
+Agile project planning is leveraged across industries, including:

 GitLab's 2024 Global DevSecOps Report, a survey of over 5,000 DevSecOps professionals, revealed that: